Conversation with two professors

-After this conversation, I dine, and as it is loverly terrace weather head down to a bar where I stick around for quite some time.
+After this conversation, I dine, and as it is loverly terrace weather, head down to a bar where I stick around for quite some time.
 The next morning the beautiful weather has disappeared.
-Since early in the morning the rain has been pouring out.
-So, it seems I am stuck in the lobby of the hotel for the most part of the day.
+Since early in the morning, the rain has been pouring out.
+So, it seems I am stuck in the hotel’s lobby for most of the day.
 The sleeper bus to Ninh Binh leaves at 6 pm.

 Flooded main street but life continues

-In the afternoon, the sewers can no longer control the water, the roads turn blank.
-But life just continues as usual for the Vietnamese: cyclists, motorcyclists, and cyclo drivers are driving through the flooded streets.
+In the afternoon, the sewers can no longer control the water; the roads turn blank.
+But life continues as usual for the Vietnamese: cyclists, motorcyclists, and cyclo drivers are driving through the flooded streets.
 When the rain ceases for a while, and the water level in the streets has dropped a little, I take my chance to go out for an extensive lunch.
 Returning to the hotel afterward goes pretty well, until the last 100 meters in Hung Vong Street, which is wholly flooded again.
 While I am waiting.
-The cyclo driver with whom I have been talking this morning at the door of the hotel shows up.
+The cyclo driver with whom I have been talking this morning at the hotel’s door shows up.
 He brings me back to the hotel for free.